One of our representatives will contact you within one business day.

-We had a dentist client in San Francisco who was with us for about five years.
-Since the beginning, we had a great campaign and managed to bring the site to the top of Google search results.
-We also designed a new site for the practice in 2012.
-The site’s position on Google started to go down in 2014.
+We had a client in San Francisco who was with us for about five years.
+We had a great campaign from the very beginning, and were able to get the site to the top of Google searches.
+In 2012, we redesigned a beautiful new website for the practice, but in 2014, we saw the practice’s rankings begin to fall.

-There are three ways a site could be mobile friendly:
+There are three ways a site can be mobile friendly:

-a. responsive site (which fluidly changes its size to fit different size screens)
+a.
+A responsive site fluidly changes its size to fit different screen sizes.

-b. adaptive site (uses the same URL structure, but loads a different version of the site to fit different sized screens)
+b.
+An adaptive site uses the same URL structure, but loads a different version of the site to fit different sized screens.

-c. mobile site (a completely different site designed specifically for mobile devices and hosted a separate URL (mDot))
+c.
+A mobile site is a completely different site designed specifically for mobile devices and hosted a separate URL, mDot.

-“If the primary question is what kind of mobile configuration Google generally prefers, the answer is unequivocal: Responsive design is Google’s recommended design pattern,” explains Clay Cazier of Search Engine Land.
+And Clay Cazier of Search Engine Land.
+Explains “If the primary question is what kind of mobile configuration Google generally prefers, the answer is unequivocal: Responsive design is Google’s recommended design pattern.”

 How Do We Know if Our Site Is Responsive?